University of Sydney Union: History

 The Sydney University Union (SUU) was established in 1874 for debating, at a time when the university had fewer than a hundred students; graduates and staff were thus dominant.
 In 1884, the university's Senate provided a common room for the union, and in 1906, it decided to provide a building for the union's use.
 This building is now known as the Holme Building.
 Holme contains a large Refectory, historically a dining hall and now a function space.
 The interior is decorated with three murals by the artist Virgil Lo Schiavo: the Sulman-Prize-winning Tribute to Shakespeare (1945), the Sulman-Prize finalist Characters from Dickens (1951), and in the main hall, Mankind (1970).

 A separate Sydney University Women's Union (SUWU) was formed in 1914.
-The Senate also agreed to fund a building for the Women's Union; Manning House was opened in 1917.
+The Senate also agreed to fund a building for the Women's Union; Manning House was opened in 1917, named after William Montagu Manning.
 It was at this time that the university made membership of one of the two Unions compulsory.

 Until the 1970s, the Unions' headquarters were an important meeting place for staff and students; however, with the establishment of a University of Sydney staff club and the growth in size of the university population, the influence of staff in the activities of the Student Union decreased.
 The amalgamation of the two student unions came after the decision in 1971 to jointly fund the construction of the Wentworth Building, named after William Wentworth, one of the leading figures in the colony of New South Wales.
 The two unions amalgamated on 1 January 1972 to form the University of Sydney Union (USU).

+Since Voluntary student unionism was enacted in 2006, USU membership has been voluntary.
+Membership is currently free for all current students of the University of Sydney.